 Copy the Prisma Cloud config file into place

-- Download the latest recommended release to your local machine.$ wget <LINK_TO_CURRENT_RECOMMENDED_RELEASE_LINK>Unpack the Prisma Cloud release tarball.$ mkdir twistlock $ tar xvzf twistlock_<VERSION>.tar.gz -C twistlock/Upload the twistlock.cfg files to the host that runs Console.$ scp twistlock.cfg <ECS_INFRA_NODE>:/twistlock_console/var/lib/twistlock-configCreate a new revision of the task definitionCreate a new revision of the task definition.
+- Go to the Releases page and download the latest release to your local machine.$ wget <LINK_TO_CURRENT_RECOMMENDED_RELEASE_LINK>Unpack the Prisma Cloud release tarball.$ mkdir twistlock $ tar xvzf twistlock_<VERSION>.tar.gz -C twistlock/Upload the twistlock.cfg files to the host that runs Console.$ scp twistlock.cfg <ECS_INFRA_NODE>:/twistlock_console/var/lib/twistlock-configCreate a new revision of the task definitionCreate a new revision of the task definition.